 The AAC has raised concerns regarding the potential impact that publicly accessible recreational lands may have on adjoining or nearby agricultural properties.
-It is the AAC's opinion that such recreational lands should be located within closer proximity to the Township's population, as opposed to being placed near farmland or on the edges of the Township.
+It is the Agricultural Advisory Committee's (AAC's) opinion that such recreational lands should be located within closer proximity to the Township's population, as opposed to being placed near farmland or on the edges of the Township.
 Both farm enclaves have substantial acreage that is preserved open space; how these properties are utilized over time remains a great concern to the AAC.